 To make an appointment, please send an email to: (at)

-A research consultation can help and support you to refine interviewing and surveying techniques, design and develop questionnaires, consider the theoretical implications of various random samples, and deal with issues related to (descriptive) statistics.
-Our research consultants in the Academic Lab at Leipzig University work closely with the Center for Quantitative Empirical Social Research (QuanteL) at Leipzig University.
+A research consultation can help and support you to refine interviewing and surveying techniques, design and develop questionnaires, consider the theoretical implications of various random samples, and deal with issues related to statistics.

 Consultant: Dr. Robert Feustel